alumae/gst-kaldi-nnet2-online/README.md

 between individual decoder runs, but for all practical purposes it should be OK.
 Also, introduced a new property `traceback-period-in-secs` that specifies how often intermediate results are sent to the client (default is 0.5).
+*NB:* this update requires Kaldi revision 5036 or later.

 2015-03-05: Threaded decoder can now be selected at configuration time, using the `use-threaded-decoder` property. *NB:* this property should be set before other